AlexFourQRTS/Rest_Api_ToDo/README.md

 create new branch

-if you want to run app, need to run next command, use concorently: npm run dev
+if you want to run app, need to run next command, use concorently first need to install npm modile use terminal inside:

+cd client
+npm i
+cd ..
+cd server
+npm i
+cd ..
+npm i
+npm run dev